akkartik/mu/Readme.md

 *Taking Mu for a spin*

 Mu is currently implemented in C++ and requires a Unix-like environment.
-It's been tested on Ubuntu and Mac OS X, on x86, x86\_64 and ARMv7 with recent versions of GCC and Clang.
-Since it uses no recent language features and has no exotic dependencies, it should work with most reasonable versions, compilers or processors (though you do need GNU make or `gmake`).
+It's been tested on Ubuntu, Mac OS X and OpenBSD; on x86, x86\_64 and ARMv7; and on recent versions of GCC and Clang.
+Since it uses no bleeding-edge language features and has no exotic dependencies, it should work with most reasonable versions, compilers or processors.

 [![Build Status](https://api.travis-ci.org/akkartik/mu.svg)](https://travis-ci.org/akkartik/mu)